ckeditor/ckeditor4-docs/guides/dev/features/uilanguage/README.md

 ## UI Languages Demo

-See also the [working "User Interface Languages" sample](http://sdk.ckeditor.com/samples/uilanguages.html) that showcases all available CKEditor user interface localizations and includes a simple script that lets the user choose a different language version.
+See also the [working "Setting Editor UI Language" sample](http://sdk.ckeditor.com/samples/uilanguages.html) that showcases all available CKEditor user interface localizations and includes a simple script that lets the user choose a different language version.